tillbiskup/aspecd/docs/index.rst

 * Recipe-driven data analysis, allowing tasks to be performed fully unattended in the background

+And to make it even more convenient for users and future-proof:

 * Open source project written in Python (>= 3.5)

 * Developed fully test-driven

+* Extensive user and API documentation

 .. warning::